-Medicaid is a program of the federal government that provides support for certain individuals who meet Medicaid eligibility requirements.
-The Medicaid program is administered at the federal level by the Center for Medicare and Medicaid Services (CMS).
-The Allen County Board of Developmental Disabilities has local Medicaid administrative responsibilities to assist individuals with developmental disabilities.
+Medicaid is a joint program of federal and state government that provides support for certain individuals who meet Medicaid eligibility requirements.
+The Medicaid program is administered at the federal level by the Center for Medicare and Medicaid Services.
+It is administered at the state level by the Ohio Department of Medicaid and at the county level by the Allen County Department of Jobs and Family Services.
+The Allen County Board of Developmental Disabilities has local Medicaid authority for administration of Developmental Disability waivers.

-People who are Medicaid eligible might live in an ICF/IID (Intermediate Care Facility for Individuals with Intellectual Disabilities), which is funded with federal Medicaid dollars and matched with state dollars.
-Generally, federal funds represent about 60% of costs and “match” funds represent approximately 40%.
+People who have Medicaid might live in an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID), which is funded with federal Medicaid dollars and matched with state dollars.
+Generally, federal funds represent about 60% of costs and “matched” funds represent approximately 40%.

 An alternative to the ICF/IID program is the Medicaid waiver program.
 Ohio offers three waivers that are administered by county boards of developmental disabilities: the Individual Options (IO) waiver, the Level One waiver, and the Self-Empowered Life Funding (SELF) waiver.
 Enrollment on each waiver is based on the individual’s need, which is determined through an assessment.
 There is a limited number of waiver slots available, so a waiting list process has been established.
 Federal funds provide about 60% of the cost of waivers, with the remaining 40% coming from state or local funds.

 Individuals who are supported with the IO waiver are assigned a funding range based on their needs.
 This funding range is determined by a state-designed assessment called the Ohio Developmental Disabilities Profile (ODDP), and it will cover costs for residential services.
 There are separate budgets for day services and non-medical transportation (to and from a day program or community job).